eidolon2048/WBS_Project_1/README.md

 # WBS_test
-This is  a test repository for WBA Git &amp;GitHub
+This is  a test repository for WBS Git &amp;GitHub

 Test of canges